rancher/webhook/pkg/resources/management.cattle.io/v3/project/Project.md

 ### Annotations validation

-When a project is created if `field.cattle.io/creator-principal-name` annotation is set then `field.cattle.io/creatorId` annotation must be set as well and the user's principal name in the former should match the creator's user principal id.
+When a project is created and `field.cattle.io/creator-principal-name` annotation is set then `field.cattle.io/creatorId` annotation must be set as well.
+The value of `field.cattle.io/creator-principal-name` should match the creator's user principal id.

+When a project is updated `field.cattle.io/creator-principal-name` and `field.cattle.io/creatorId` annotations must stay the same or removed.

 ## Mutations